-Welcome to the Elvira Factor!
+Welcome to an Elvira Factor Follow-up!
 You are about to enter the no bull zone!
 Grab your tails, felinity assembled; it's going to be a bumpy ride!

-The numbers are simply staggering; According to a new article by Mike Morris, in the Houston Chronicle, officials estimate that 1.2 million (yes, MILLION) stray animals roam the streets in Houston, the city shelter (BARC) takes in about 2,000 animals a month and, as recently as 2012, BARC put down 57% of the animals it took in.
+2. The city shelter (BARC) takes in about 2,000 animals a month and, as recently as 2012, BARC put down 57% of the animals it took in.

 And yet...there is a co-operative effort between BARC and a new not-for-profit 501(c)(3) all-volunteer organization that transports animals from Houston and Greater Houston area shelters to other 501(c)(3) nonprofit animal welfare organizations that have demand for adoptable pets.

 A few days after my post the Chronicle had a follow-up, front page, story, by Heather Alexander, that was quite troubling and frustrating.

 The focus is on the weekly efforts of volunteers with groups such as Corridor Rescue (dogs) to rescue animals and the life and death decisions they have to make while doing so:

 "It's a brutal system...we can only take in the most serious cases, the dogs with broken bones."

 "Houston's problem is worse than Sochi's in Russia, euthanizing 85,000 animals a year because of over-capacity shelters and animal control officers who are unable to keep up with the breeding dogs on the street."